joshuaxiao13/CP-Stash/AtCoder Educational DP/K/README.md

 If we remove `x` stones from a pile of `R + x` stones, and we know `R` remaining stones is a losing pile, then `R + x` stones must be a winning pile because we can always remove `x` stones to force a losing hand for the opponent.

-Using this observation, we can now write our dp statement.
+We can come up with our dp statement using this observation.

 ### DP Statement